 Continue Reading →

-Perhaps being more known as the home of the Braves, Atlanta Fulton County Stadium was the home of the Falcons for more than two decades.
-Construction of a stadium in Atlanta was first discussed in the 1930s.
-However, the first major proposal for a stadium came in 1956.
-A domed stadium was first mentioned, but
+More widely known as the home of the Atlanta Braves, Atlanta Fulton County Stadium also served as the home of the Atlanta Falcons for more than two decades.
+Plans for a major stadium in Atlanta were first discussed as early as the 1930s, with a more formal proposal emerging in 1956.
+A domed stadium was

 Continue Reading →